By dentist Dr. Richard Mitchell

 After the initial infection with herpes simplex virus has happened, the virus goes through three stages.

 On the other hand, there MAY NOT be any sores or symptoms.
 You may not know that you have an infection at all!
 This is called an asymptomatic infection.
-About twice as many infectons are symptomless as opposed to infections where you get some symptoms.
+About twice as many infections are symptomless as opposed to infections where you get some symptoms.
+This means that you are twice as likely to skip any of the obvious first symptoms of a tongue herpes infection.

 Incubation period: For herpes simplex virus type-1, the amount of time between first contact with the virus and the appearance of symptoms is 2 to 12 days.
-For most people the average is about 4 days.
+For most people the average is about 4 days, BUT this can vary a lot.

 Before the sores appear, most sufferers of tongue herpes will get a tingling or itching sensation at the site of infection.
 Then, clusters of blisters will appear.
 The blisters break down rapidly and look like tiny, shallow, gray ulcers on a red base.
 After a few days they become crusted or scabbed and look dry and yellow.